AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-19-semantic-html-accessibility.md

 {% include img.html src: "github-counter.png", alt: "Inspecting a GitHub counter via the Chrome dev tools" %}

+{% aside %}
-> In addition, note again how the tabs themselves are rendered in a list.
+  In addition, note again how the tabs themselves are rendered in a list.
+{% endaside %}

 If you want inline positioning on block-level elements, `<span>` is not the right tool for the job.
 Instead, use CSS to position your elements inline (e.g., with Flexbox).